19 Jun Cloud 9 Homemade Gluten-Free Bread

 1. Lightly oil one standard 8×4 bread loaf pan or line with parchment paper

-2. Combine the Cloud 9 Baking Mix, sugar, salt, and yeast into mixing bowl and mix thoroughly
+2. Combine the Cloud 9 Baking Flour, sugar, salt, and yeast into a mixing bowl and mix thoroughly

-(We recommended using a stand mixer with a paddle attachment or hand mixer)
+(We recommend using a stand mixer with a paddle attachment or hand mixer)

 3. In a separate bowl, add milk, eggs and oil and mix by hand until thoroughly combined